 Fat should be limited to less than about 28% of daily total calories (or fewer than 90 grams per day).

 Saturated fats should be limited to less than 8%.

-Eliminating trans fats in the diets is recommended.
-When possible, monounsaturated fats and polyunsaturated fats, particularly omega-3 fats, should be substituted for saturated fats and trans fats.
+Eliminating trans fats from the diet is recommended.
+When possible, monounsaturated fats and polyunsaturated fats, including omega-3 fats, should be substituted for saturated fats and trans fats.